 It's a great way to focus them on their goal, show progress, and wrap up each session.

-In the conflict resolution example, you could have a entry/exit ticket with the following:
+In the conflict resolution example, you could have an entry/exit ticket with the following:

 - Attitude: I think coming up with multiple solutions will help solve a problem.
 Agree/Disagree.

-- Skills: Come up with solutions to the following problem: Your friend is angry that you didn't play with her at recess.
+- Skills: Identify solutions to the following problem: Your friend is angry that you didn't play with her at recess.

 - Knowledge: How does brainstorming multiple solutions help solve a problem?